eastmaels/steemblog.github.io/_posts/account/deanliu/2017-11-20_one-year-ago-i-was-happy-to-be-the-first-crown-bidder-celebrating-my-first-year-with-viva.md

 - - -

-This page is synchronized from the post: [One year ago I was happy to be the first Crown bidder - celebrating my first year with VIVA](https://steemit.com/@deanliu/one-year-ago-i-was-happy-to-be-the-first-crown-bidder-celebrating-my-first-year-with-viva)
+This page is synchronized from the post: ['One year ago I was happy to be the first Crown bidder - celebrating my first year with VIVA'](https://steemit.com/@deanliu/one-year-ago-i-was-happy-to-be-the-first-crown-bidder-celebrating-my-first-year-with-viva)